RSSusy/FreeBooks-SpringerLink/README.md

 # FreeBooks-SpringerLink
  Downloads all the books that Springer Link released for free due to COVID-19

+# To use
+ To use this script the 4 .py must be in the same folder, and only the book.py file must be run.

  The code was meant for Linux, I disown to know if it works on Windows too.
-The script will categoryze as follows...
+The script will categoryze the books as follows...

  [Folder where the script is] –> "Springer Link" —> [Language] —> [Subdiscipline] —> [Title] —> [Year (only if it applies)] —> [Book (PDF and/or EPUB)]